 Also, if a person of any age is arrested for DUI or Physical Control and refuses to properly complete a breath test, or in some instances to give a blood sample, his license will be revoked for at least one year.
 However, if you are facing such a loss of license, you may be eligible for an Ignition Interlock License.
 You should discuss it with your attorney.

 There are a number of legal defenses to license suspensions, but there are some very strict deadlines for requesting most hearings.
 If you are faced with a reclassification of your license or a possible suspension or revocation of your license, you should immediately consult an attorney who is experienced in those matters.
-Kip Kendrick of Kendrick and Malane has over thirty years experience in successfully defending many hundreds of such cases.
+Kip Kendrick of Kendrick and Malane has over thirty-five years of experience in successfully defending thousands of such cases.
 If you have a Commercial Drivers License (CDL) you are at particular risk.
 Even if you were driving a personal vehicle at the time of an arrest for DUI or physical control, a conviction will result in at least a 1-year loss of CDL.
 Also, the Department of Licensing will initiate a separate process to take away your CDL for at least 1 year, regardless of what happens in the court case.
-In most instances you have only 20 days from the date of arrest to request a DOL hearing to fight the CDL suspension.
+In most instances, you have only 7 days from the date of arrest to request a DOL hearing to fight the CDL suspension.

 We defend people accused of criminal offenses and people charged with major traffic offenses.
 We appear almost daily in District Courts, Municipal Courts and Superior Courts throughout Central Washington.
 The information we provide on this Website pertains only to cases in the state of Washington, not any other states.